dyninst/dyninst/docs/stackwalk/developer/procstate.h.rst

-  ``LibraryState`` is a helper class for ``ProcessState`` that provides information about the current DSOs (libraries and executables) that are loaded into a process’ address space.
+  ``LibraryState`` is a helper class for ``ProcessState`` that provides information about the current DSOs (libraries and executables) that are loaded into a process' address space.
 FrameSteppers frequently use the LibraryState to get the DSO through which they are attempting to stack walk.